Sexual Fables

 Dylan Thomas Boathouse

-The quotes in the main section are from Fern Hill, his masterpiece of 1946.
+The quotes in the main section of this chapter are from Fern Hill, his masterpiece of 1946.
 Is there a better poem about being young, about being Adam?
 I equate it with Yeats' Byzantium masterpiece about aging...

 Copyright © All rights reserved.
 Homepage | Contact | About | Search